 Splitting of white light into seven constituent colours when passed through the prism.
 Prism is an optical element which is transparent with flat, polished surfaces that refract light.
 Change in the direction of propagation of light when passed through the different medium is called Refraction of light.

 This article deals with the following topics regarding the dispersion of light through a prism.

-- What is dispersion of light?
+- What is the dispersion of light?

 - How is light refracted through a glass prism?

-What is dispersion of light?
+What is Dispersion of Light?

 How is light refracted through a glass prism?

-Actually, light does disperse into its spectrum of colors in a glass slab as well.
+Actually, light does disperse into its spectrum of colours in a glass slab as well.
 We can see this if we observe it in a particular way.
 Before we proceed you should know something about refractive indices.
 They aren’t constant.
 They vary with the frequency of light and hence the wavelength.

-Now, for white light to pass through a glass slab or a glass prism, it is refracted not once, but twice.
+- Now, for white light to pass through a glass slab or a glass prism, it is refracted not once, but twice.
 It first travels from air to glass and then from glass to air.
-At the first instance of refraction, it slows down and at the second it speeds up right?
+At the first instance of refraction, it slows down and at the second it speeds upright?

-So what happens in a glass slab?
+- So what happens in a glass slab?
 All the light rays slow down and speed up at the same rate because both the surfaces are parallel.
-And hence, to an observer it would seem as if white light has entered and left the slab.
+And hence, to an observer, it would seem as if white light has entered and left the slab.
 But the case is different in a prism.